savio-code/fern-wifi-cracker/README.md

 ## Supporting

-If you like Fern Wifi Cracker and would like to support the development, please do so through bitcoin: `1AoBfNLfwDrw4ofZXZVm9YfeaFCXtG9k9B`
+If you like Fern Wifi Cracker and would like to support the development, please do so using bitcoin: `1AoBfNLfwDrw4ofZXZVm9YfeaFCXtG9k9B`